New estimation methods for extremal bivariate return curves: Introduction

 \subsection{Practical considerations for return curve estimation}

 To estimate return curves in practice, we must first estimate the joint survival function of an observed bivariate process at a fixed probability $p$.
 Since we restrict attention to probabilities close to zero, we require an estimation method that can accurately capture the joint tail behaviour of the process and provide realistic extrapolation to estimate $\RC{p}{}$ for $p$ outside of the observation period.
 For this reason, we restrict attention to models from multivariate extreme value theory.
-Unlike in the univariate setting, a wide variety of multivariate extreme value models exist, with the suitability of a given method depending on underlying features of a random vector.

 We must also consider methods for evaluating the uncertainty associated with return curve estimates.
 This is a more complex problem than assessing the uncertainty of return level estimates, since there is more than one dimension in which the risk measure can vary.
 Furthermore, given a data set for which a curve has been estimated at probability $p$, it is also essential to evaluate goodness of fit via a diagnostic tool.
 Little attention has been given to either of these problems within the extremes literature, motivating the development of novel approaches.

 This article is structured as follows.
 Section \ref{Sec2} provides a brief background on bivariate extreme value theory.
 In Section \ref{Sec3}, we introduce various properties of return curves, review existing approaches for curve estimation within the extremes literature and present two novel approaches.
 Section \ref{Sec4} introduces new tools for analysing uncertainty and goodness of fit in return curve estimates.
 Section \ref{Sec5} presents a simulation study to evaluate the performance of these tools and compare curve estimates from several models.
 In Section \ref{Sec6}, we apply our methodology to the two aforementioned environmental data sets.
 We conclude in Section \ref{Sec7} with a discussion and outlook on future work.